mschuett/test_ansible_pr_24407/README.md

 The Vagrant configuration starts two VMs with CentOS and uses pip to install a given Ansible version.
 Then the Ansible playbook is run to install PostgreSQL and Zabbix in VM `zabbix` (using roles from Ansible Galaxy).
-Finally the `my_zabbix_host` module is used to add both VMs as Zabbix hosts.
+Finally two `zabbix_host` modules (from `./library`) are used to add both VMs as Zabbix hosts.

+The current `zabbix_host_ansible_devel` is a copy of https://github.com/ansible/ansible/blob/devel/lib/ansible/modules/monitoring/zabbix_host.py

-The current `my_zabbix_host` module (in `./library/my_zabbix_host.py`) is a copy of the PR file: https://github.com/mschuett/ansible/blob/4de03ddcdb4f1896f5d650ee4abdc1beee064534/lib/ansible/modules/monitoring/zabbix_host.py
+The current `zabbix_host_pr_24407` is a copy of the PR file: https://github.com/mschuett/ansible/blob/4de03ddcdb4f1896f5d650ee4abdc1beee064534/lib/ansible/modules/monitoring/zabbix_host.py